iSasuke7/tamagotchi/README.rst

 -  Closer interaction with the Telegram API theoretically allows big speed improvements (Practical comparison of times soon™)

--  export's database file is bound to a user (like dump), and the program will exit if you login as another person to avoid mixing things up.
-If you do use export with multiple users, you should specify a different database for each user.
+-  egg's database file is bound to a user (like dump), and the program will exit if you login as another person to avoid mixing things up.
+If you do use egg with multiple users, you should specify a different database for each user.
 You can easily select different config files through ``--config-file``.